 Davis, David C. “THE MOSQUE AND THE MARKETPLACE: AN EIGHTEENTH CENTURY ISLAMIC RENAISSANCE IN WEST AFRICA.”
 Islamic Studies, vol. 35, no. 2, 1996, pp. 135–163.

-The town of Gwollu in the Upper East Region has a similar wall built in the 19th century as a defense against slave raiders.
+The town of Gwollu in the Upper East Region has a similar wall built in the 19th century as a defense against slave raiders (particularly Samori and Babatu).
 It is often confused with the Nalerigu wall and may be why some assume the Nalerigu wall was built for the same reason.

 Kitab Ghanja is an 18th century Arabic chronicle that notes that in 1741 or 1742, “Atabya, the king of GhBGh (Gambaga) died.
 It is said that he reigned fifty-odd years.”
 Original Arabic published with translation is available from Cambridge Univ.
 Press.